dmhenaopa/holberton-system_engineering-devops/0x04-loops_conditions_and_parsing/README.md

 ## :pencil2: # Loops, conditions and parsing

-This folder contains some useful scripts with basic Shell commands to navigate the filesystem, change directories, list the files (incluided hidden files), use of arguments with the commands, manipulate files and search information about the usage of some of this commands.
-Some of the commands used in this scripts:
+This folder contains some useful scripts with basic Shell commands.
 Short description of each file:
 + 0-RSA_public_key.pub: Public SSH RSA key.
 + 1-for_holberton_school: Bash script that displays Holberton School 10 times using the for loop.